codr7/eli/README.md

 `42`

 #### Arguments
-Methods may be made to accept a variable number of arguments by suffixing the final argument with `*`.
+Suffixing the final argument with `*` makes the method accept varargs.
 ```
 (^foo [x*]
   (+ x*))